Maria Castillo

 Once you have a $500 cushion, the next target is $1,000, then one month of essential expenses.
 Each milestone reduces your reliance on high-cost borrowing and gives you more financial flexibility.
 The psychological benefit is significant too — knowing you have savings reduces financial stress and helps you make better decisions under pressure.

-Negotiate with the creditor first.
-If you cannot pay a bill, contact the company before the due date.
-Many Texas utilities, medical providers, and landlords offer payment plans, hardship programs, or extensions.
-CenterPoint Energy and Oncor both have programs for customers experiencing financial difficulty.
-Medical providers are often willing to set up interest-free payment plans or reduce bills for uninsured patients.
+Talk to the company you owe first.
+If you can’t pay a bill, reach out before it’s due.
+Many Texas utilities, doctors, and landlords offer payment plans, help programs, or more time to pay.
+CenterPoint Energy and Oncor both have assistance for customers struggling financially.
+Doctors often will set up payment plans with no interest or lower bills for people without insurance.

-Borrow from family or friends with a written agreement.
-While potentially uncomfortable, borrowing from someone you know at zero or low interest is infinitely cheaper than a payday loan.
-Put the terms in writing — amount, repayment schedule, and any interest — to protect the relationship.
+Borrow from family or friends with a written plan.
+It might be awkward, but borrowing from someone you know at no interest or a low rate is much better than a payday loan.
+Write down the details – how much you’re borrowing, when you'll repay it, and any interest – to keep things clear.

-Use a credit card cash advance as a last resort.
-While expensive at 20 to 29 percent APR with an additional cash advance fee, a credit card cash advance is still dramatically cheaper than a payday loan at 400+ percent effective APR.
-If you have any available credit card limit, this is a better emergency option than a payday lender.
+Use your credit card cash advance if you have to.
+It can be expensive with an APR of 20 to 29 percent plus fees, but a credit card cash advance is still far less costly than a payday loan at over 400 percent APR.
+If you have available credit on your card, it’s a better emergency option than a payday lender.